Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 6. SMS — Twilio integration, sends/receives SMS

-8. Home Assistant — integrates directly with HA as a conversation agent
+8. Home Assistant — integrates directly as a conversation agent

 9. Mattermost — self-hosted Slack alternative